Top blogging tools to make your life easier

 Epidemic Sound (paid)

 I love this website.
-Just over a year ago I was really struggling to find good background music for my YouTube videos.
+When I was struggling to find good background music for my YouTube videos this is what I used to give them a more professional feel.
 Epidemic Sound was recommended to me by Alison Perry who uses it on her Not Another Mummy Podcasts.

-I did wonder how much value I’d get from it at £10 a month, but it’s definitely been worth it.
+I did wonder how much value I’d get from it at £10 a month, but it’s definitely been worth it if you are producing lots of video content.
 Good background music really lifts a video.
 If you want to try it out you can get a free one month trail.

 Find out more about Epidemic Sound.